The Provincial Medical Centre Travel Clinic

 If you are traveling as a family, it is best that the whole family receives a travel assessment.
 As there are often multiple visits required, it is best to attend the Travel Clinic at least 2 weeks prior to your departure.
 In some instances, last-minute visits may be accommodated.

-- The Coral Medical Centre Travel Clinic is an extended service, not covered by the Ontario Health Insurance Plan (OHIP).
+- The Provincial Medical Centre Travel Clinic is an extended service, not covered by the Ontario Health Insurance Plan (OHIP).
 An initial fee of $125.00 plus the cost of vaccinations* will be charged for those seeking travel advice and services.

 - For children 12 and under traveling with parents, the cost of attending the travel clinic is $50.00